justanothermachine/justanothermachine/README.md

-# hello, world NFT
+# Hello, World!

-This NFT was created by just another developer to memorialize “Hello, World!”
-It's a celebration of our community, and stands for inspiration and progress.
+This project was created to celebrate “Hello, World!” in NFT form.
+It stands for inspiration and progress.
 Make the future and appreciate where it began.